 Discover how to adapt your CV to find suitable work in Luxembourg.
 Learn the dos and don’ts to ensure your curriculum vitae will stand out amongst the crowd.

 With a population of just over 500,000, Luxembourg is a small country with an unemployment rate of just 6.2% as of January 2017, according to Trading Economic figures.
-With such a small population, of which 46.7% are foreigners, either cross-border employees or foreign residents, there is a real mix of nationalities and organisations that make for a diverse workforce.
+With such a small population, of which 46.7% are foreigners, either cross-border employees or foreign residents, there is a real mix of nationalities and organizations that make for a diverse workforce.

 Its size, also means the Luxembourg employment market operates differently, outside of the usual recruitment channels with a strong emphasis on networking.
-It is also not uncommon for companies of all sizes and nationalities to receive ‘spontaneous’ or ‘speculative’ job applications, rather than through official job advertisement or recruitment agencies.
+It is also not uncommon for companies of all sizes and nationalities to receive spontaneous or speculative job applications, rather than through official job advertisement or recruitment agencies.

-So in order to get yourself in employment in Luxembourg, you’ll need to be prepared to go beyond the traditional methods, utilise any contacts you have, start picking up the phone and sending in covering letters and CVs speculatively.
+So in order to get yourself in employment in Luxembourg, you’ll need to be prepared to go beyond the traditional methods, utilize any contacts you have, start picking up the phone and sending in covering letters and CVs speculatively.

 In order to make this as effective as possible, our CV Luxembourg guide covers everything you need to know when it comes to prepping yourself for the Luxembourg jobs market and working in Luxembourg.

 How strong is your CV?

 Get a free, confidential review from a CV expert.

 There isn’t a uniform set of rules for Luxembourg CVs, and styles tend to follow the structure of the nationality of the applicant or the employer.
 However, that’s not to say you shouldn’t maximize its potential by ensuring it’s appropriate for the company you’re applying for and the job in question.